CV DISEASE, HEART ATTACK, AND STROKE:

-High cholesterol is a key cardiovascular (CV) risk factor.8 Statins and a newer injectable therapy called PCSK9 inhibitors help lower high cholesterol.13,14
+High cholesterol is a key cardiovascular (CV) risk factor.1 Statins and a newer injectable therapy called PCSK9 inhibitors help lower high cholesterol.2,3

 We’ll start with statins, since they’re currently the first-line therapy for cholesterol lowering.
-Statins have been around since the ‘90s and are proven to help lower LDL-C (bad cholesterol).15
+Statins have been around since the ‘90s and are proven to help lower LDL-C (bad cholesterol).4

-If your doctor decides that your bad cholesterol needs to be even lower than what can be achieved with statin therapy, you might be prescribed a PCSK9 inhibitor.13,14 This type of LDL-C lowering therapy has been around since 2015, and in 2019, PCSK9 inhibitors were FDA-approved to reduce the risk of certain CV events.16,17
+If your doctor decides that your bad cholesterol needs to be even lower than what can be achieved with statin therapy, you might be prescribed a PCSK9 inhibitor.2,3 This type of LDL-C-lowering therapy has been around since 2015, and in 2019, PCSK9 inhibitors were FDA approved to reduce the risk of certain CV events.8,9

-Cardiovascular (CV) disease costs lives—a lot of them.
+Cardiovascular (CV) disease, including heart attack and stroke, costs lives—a lot of them.
+That's why it's so important for you and your loved ones to know the risks and be vigilant.
 Not properly managing CV health has implications beyond your wallet.

 That cost to health increases as the untreated disease requires hospitalization and impacts our quality of life.